 The cycling was edge of the seat action at times, and they were beside themselves with joy when Laura Trott won gold in the Omnium.
 They wanted to stay right to the bitter end, to see the Great Britain Cycling Team (who finished second in the medal standings with eight medals – four gold, two silver and two bronze), receive recognition for leading the UCI Track Cycling World Cup standings after the first round.

-Watching World Cup track cycling with the kids – a great family day out!
+Watching World Cup track cycling with the kids – where will it lead?

-So, all in all, we had a brilliant day out at the Manchester Velodrome, watching the track cycling with the kids.
-We’ll definitely be following the results of the rest of the UCI Track World Cup, which moves on to Mexico in January 2014.
+So, all in all, we had a brilliant day out at the Manchester Velodrome, watching the UCI World Cup track cycling with our two boys.

 For more information about the Manchester Velodrome, which is part of the National Cycling Centre, visit http://www.nationalcyclingcentre.com/